Curriculum & Instruction

 Importantly, Georgia Milestones is designed to provide students with critical information about their own achievement and their readiness for the next level of learning—be it their next grade, next course, or next endeavor (college or career).

-Informing parents, educators, and the public about how well students are learning important content is an essential aspect of any educational assessment and accountability system.
-Parents, the public, and policy makers, including local school districts and boards of education, can use the results as a barometer of the quality of educational opportunity provided throughout the state of Georgia.
+Informing parents, educators, and the public about how well students are learning important content is an essential aspect of any education assessment and accountability system.
+Parents, the public, and policy makers, including local school districts and boards of education, can use the results as a barometer of the quality of education opportunities provided throughout the state of Georgia.